bflyblue/blog/2020-05-06 measuring success/post.md

 guide our code reviews and decide how better to catch them earlier during automated testing.

-Besides being a great tool to locate which areas of your code to focus on, having tangible feedback is incredibly rewarding when completing a task and seeing its positive impact on your system in production.
+Measuring your system is a great way to locate which areas of your code require the most attention.
+Additionally, it is incredibly rewarding seeing improvements to your production system shown graphically when completing tasks.
 Graphs and alerts can be placed on a dashboard and displayed in the office to give a real-time view of the environment that everyone can see.
-It was very encouraging to find non-technical people take an interest in this data, in an easily digestible format, which in turn stimulated other conversations about the inner workings of our application.
+It was very encouraging to find non-technical people take an interest in this data, which in turn stimulated other conversations about the inner workings of our application.

 After keeping our metrics open on a second monitor for a few weeks, I became so accustomed to the baseline values that I was able almost sub-consciously to tell